ximet/awesome-best-practices/language/javascript.md

 - Avoid default param.
 - Reduce side effect.
 - Single responsibility.
 Function either modifies or handle smth, but not both.

+### Async code
+- Use Promises where you need async code

 ### Common
 - Good code explains itself.
 Comment to code only if it needed.